UPDATE – January 1, 2020

 Service Alberta has placed all Phase II changes to the Condominium Property Act on hold.
 During a six month period between July 2019 and January 2020, Service Alberta will be meeting with key stakeholders to discuss the proposed regulation changes and make amendments based on the feedback provided.
 There may be further revisions made during this review period which will likely effect the amendments set for January 2020, including the Standard Insurable Unit Description.

 Please see this press release from Service Alberta for more information: Press Release

-Over the past few months Albertans have been gearing up for more upcoming changes in the next stage of the Property Amendment Act effective January 2020.
+Over the past few months, Albertans have been preparing for the next stage of the Property Amendment Act, effective January 2020.
 Arguably the most discussed update in the industry is the standard insurable unit description, and how this new bylaw requirement will affect condominiums and their insurance process.
 Our team at Normac is committed to providing the education, resources, and service to assist condominium boards with this new regulation.

 What exactly is the Standard Insurable Unit Description?

 The standard insurable unit description is a way for boards to clearly document what is covered under the corporation’s insurance and what is an improvement that must be covered by an owner’s insurance, for any particular unit.

 Service Alberta defines this document as an inventory of the typical standard fixtures and finishing in a residential unit or a class of units.
 It can be provided either to purchases by the developer or created and adopted by the corporation.
 It is the responsibility of the condominium corporation to obtain insurance covering the unimproved or “standard” unit based on this description.
 Insurance for any improvements to the unit is the responsibility of the owner unless clearly stated otherwise in existing condominium bylaws.

 The corporation must also define how many classes of units will be documented and, in the case of older properties, what the unit classes should include in terms of these fixtures and finishes.